College for Creative Studies Technology Report

 2) a description of strategies and technical assistance being provided to faculty on how to incorporate the use of technology (including assistive and adaptive) in their instruction."

-College For Creative Studies Academic Technologies Department regularly runs faculty training workshops on Blackboard and Merit Mail.
+College For Creative Studies Academic Technologies Department regularly runs faculty training workshops on Blackboard and Gmail.
 Additionally, they are available for individual instruction on-call, as well as for classroom demonstrations.

 3) Description of activities that prepare teachers to teach effectively students with disabilities and students who have limited English proficiency;